Best GIC Rates in Canada 2026 — We Compared 8 Institutions

 Division of Equitable Bank — Schedule I Chartered Bank — CDIC Insured

 EQ Bank offers one of the most flexible GIC lineups among Canadian online banks.
-Terms range from 3 months to 10 years, and the $100 minimum deposit is among the lowest available.
+Terms range from 3 months to 10 years, and the $100 minimum deposit is the lowest among our top picks.
 You can hold GICs in non-registered accounts, TFSAs, RRSPs, and FHSAs — all CDIC-insured via Equitable Bank, a federally regulated Schedule I chartered bank.

 EQ Bank is particularly worth considering because it also offers a competitive Personal Account for everyday savings, letting you manage both accessible savings and locked-in GIC returns in one place.